Doppler-induced tunable and shape-preserving frequency conversion of microwave wave packets: Methods

-\textbf{ Data availability}\\ The presented measurement data within this article are available from the corresponding author upon reasonable request.
-Furthermore, the datasets supporting the findings of this study will be made available via Zenodo.\\
+\textbf{ Data availability}\\ The measurement data presented in this article are available from the corresponding author upon reasonable request.
+Furthermore, these datasets supporting the findings of this study will be made available via Zenodo.\\

 \textbf{ Acknowledgements}\\ F.A., N.C., and F.M.~acknowledge financial support from the European Union's Horizon Europe projects MiSS (Project ID: 101135868) and Qu-Pilot SGA (Project ID: 101113983).
-The authors acknowledge support from Q@TN, the joint lab between University of Trento, FBK, INFN and CNR, financed by the Provincia Autonoma di Trento (PAT).
+The authors acknowledge support from Q@TN, the joint lab between the University of Trento, FBK, INFN, and CNR, financed by the Provincia Autonoma di Trento (PAT).
 F.A., I.C., and F.M.~acknowledge support from the National Quantum Science and Technology Institute through the PNRR MUR Project under Grant PE0000023-NQSTI, co-funded by the European Union - NextGeneration EU.
 G.R. and I.C.~acknowledge financial support from the Provincia Autonoma di Trento (PAT).
 A.G.~acknowledges support from the Horizon 2020 Marie Sklodowska-Curie actions (H2020-MSCA-IF GA No.101027746).
 A.G.~and F.M.~acknowledge support from the DARTWARS project funded by INFN within the Technological and Interdisciplinary Research Commission (CSN5).
 I.C.~is grateful to Z.~Gaburro, M.~Ghulinyan, F.~Riboli, L.~Pavesi, and A.~Recati with whom the idea of photon energy lifting was originally conceived.
 A.V. and R.M.~thank G.~Richoux for her contribution to data acquisition.
-E.B.~thanks R.~Carobene for support with the RFSoC firmware.
-The authors thank the FBK cleanroom staff for support with the microfabrication of the device. \\
+E.B.~thanks R.~Carobene for support with the RFSoC software.
+The authors thank FBK cleanroom staff for support with the microfabrication of the device. \\

 \textbf{ Author contributions}\\ F.A., I.C., N.C., F.M., G.R., and A.V.~conceptualized the idea of dynamic Doppler frequency conversion in superconducting transmission lines.
 F.A., N.C., F.M., and A.V.~conceived the experimental implementation.
-The device was designed by A.G., while F.A., A.I., and F.M.~carried out the microfabrication.
-F.A., E.B., R.M., and A.V.~performed the cryogenic measurements, whereas F.A., E.B., and R.M.~analyzed the data with input from I.C., N.C., F.M., G.R., and A.V.
-The manuscript was drafted by F.A., I.C., F.M., and G.R.~with input from all authors.\\
+The device was designed by A.G., while F.A., A.I., and F.M.~performed the microfabrication.
+F.A., E.B., R.M., and A.V.~performed the cryogenic measurements, while F.A., E.B., and R.M.~analyzed the data with input from I.C., N.C., F.M., G.R., and A.V.
+The manuscript was drafted by F.A., I.C., F.M., and G.R.~with the input of all authors.\\

 \textbf{ Competing interests}\\ F.A., E.B., N.C., A.I., and F.M.~are inventors on two patent applications (Italian application number 102025000010179 and international application number PCT/IB2025/058677) submitted by Fondazione Bruno Kessler related to dynamic-Doppler frequency-shifting devices utilizing high-kinetic-inductance transmission lines and Josephson-Junction-based transmission lines, respectively.